mozilla/ecosystem-platform/docs/reference/third-party-authentication.md

 };
 ```

 Note that this experiment is disabled by default.
-If you would like to go through the flow, load email-first screen and append query params `?forceExperiment=thirdPartyAuth&forceExperimentGroup=google`.
+If you would like to go through the flow, load email-first screen and append query params `?forceExperiment=thirdPartyAuth&forceExperimentGroup=treatment`.

 ### How to setup Google auth locally